 The organisation is run by a voluntary Board of Management where people are recruited based upon a criteria of skills and competencies required by the board to fulfil their business objectives.
 The Board makes major decisions about what the company aims to do and how it will achieve this.
 It steers the executive management team who look after the day-to-day operation of the business and the delivery of services.

-SLH received the highest gradings for ‘governance and viability’ from the Homes and Communities Agency (the social housing regulator) for the fourth year in a row in November 2016.
+SLH currently holds the highest gradings for ‘Governance’ (G1) and ‘Viability’ (V1) from the Homes and Communities Agency (the social housing regulator).

 John Holmes (Chairman)

 John has lived in Crosthwaite since 1999 having moved from Bradford/Leeds.
 He has spent the last 45 years Managing Director of a General Contracting Company engaged in the building of Schools, Hospitals, Churches, Housing for Local Authorities, Housing Associations and private clients as well as considerable works for Industry and Commerce.
 Having trained as a Quantity Surveyor he spent most of his working life in project management including design build projects.

 During his time in Crosthwaite he has become involved in several community organisations and Charitable Trusts and in 2011 he was elected as a Councillor for the Lyth Valley.
 He is particularly interested in being part of South Lakes Housing, where he can use his experience over 50 years in the Construction Industry to its benefit.

 Peter Kuit (Vice Chairman)

 Peter’s past work includes pioneering regeneration schemes and major re-structuring initiatives.
 He has operated at a senior management level for more than 20 years and, prior to his retirement in September 2009, was Director of Development for Preston City Council.